 But, hope is not lost.
 Research shows that you can reduce your risk of Vitamin D deficiency by spending 20 minutes in the sun daily with more than 40% of your skin exposed.
 Only 20 minutes — that’s amazing!

 When you get adequate levels of Vitamin D, your T-cells become enhanced which helps regulate immune function and ward off pesky invaders.

 5. Cannabidiol (CBD)

-Supplementing with CBD is another way to increase your immune strength.
+Supplementing with CBD could prove to be another way to increase your immune strength.
 You see, we have these receptors in our bodies, called CB1 and CB2.
 CB1 receptors are highly concentrated in the brain, and CB2 receptors exist in large quantities within the immune system.

 These two receptors, the endocannabinoids, anandamide and 2-AG, and certain enzymes collectively make up the Endocannabinoid System (ECS).

 When you consume cannabidiol, it interacts and influences the CB1 and CB2 receptors, as well as the ECS.

 You didn’t see Vitamin C on this list because we felt it was too obvious to include.
 Instead, we wrote about the lesser-known immune-boosting supplements, that are equally, if not more important, than Vitamin C.